 In order to receive federal Title IV aid, state financial aid funds, and institutional aid, students are required to have met Satisfactory Academic Progress (SAP).
-At the end of each semester, through 30 hours attempted, the student's cumulative Grade Point Average (GPA) must be a least a 1.75.
-After 30 hours attempted, the required minimum grade point average (GPA) is 2.00 and students must earn at least a 67% course completion rate.
-Students who meet these standards at the end of the semester will have an academic Good Standing.
+At the end of each semester, the student's cumulative Grade Point Average (GPA) must be at least a 2.00 and students must earn at least a 67% course completion rate.
+Students who meet these standards at the end of an enrolled semester will have an academic status of Good Standing.